 Sertraline is a prescription-only antidepressant, and if you combine it with alcohol side effects of both these substances may get worse; also in some instances it can lead you very quickly to feel badly intoxicated.

 It is known that both alcohol and Sertraline exert their certain effects on the brain, and when the two are used in combination it can lead to serious problems.
 It is proven and well known that alcohol itself can worsen the symptoms of an underlying mental condition, including anxiety and depression.
-This is also the reason why you should avoid using alcohol concomitantly with Sertraline.
+This is also the reason why you should avoid alcohol concomitantly with Sertraline.

 You can of course drink alcohol during a period of treatment with Sertraline, but it could make you increasingly sleepy and unsteady.
 Drinking alcohol frequently and every day, or drinking it in a large amount, can always make your symptoms more severe and the prescribed medicine Sertraline will not get the best chance to exert it beneficial effects on your mental health.

-You should be aware that drinking alcohol during the treatment with Sertraline can make you unsteady on your feet and make you feel very sleepy.
+You should be aware that alcohol craving during the treatment with Sertraline can make you unsteady on your feet and make you feel very sleepy.
 So precaution is indeed needed while using both Sertraline and alcohol in order to secure your safety while performing difficult tasks.

 Sertraline is one of the drugs called selective serotonin reuptake inhibitors (SSRIs).
 Most commonly this medicinal product is used to treat obsessive-compulsive disorder (OCD), depression, and panic disorder.
 Sertraline works via changing the balance of a specific chemical substance, which is normally present in the brain (e.g., increases the level of a neurotransmitter called serotonin).
 It is established that increasing the levels of serotonin can help us to improve mood, to reduce panic attacks, and eventually to treat obsessive-compulsive disorder.
 As sertraline is used not only to treat the abovementioned disorders, your physician may prescribe this medicinal product also for other indications than these three listed above.